 Validate the result.

 After adding a new password entry, a new row is added to the KeePass grid holding the recently entered item.
-Click the 'Validate' button within the 'Recording' toolbar to check whether the entry appears in the grid or not.
+Click the 'Validate' button within the 'Recording' toolbar to check whether the entry appears in the grid.
 Move the mouse pointer to the grid (i.e. the first cell) and wait a moment until the underlying UI element is highlighted.

 Delete added item and close application.